-(a)

-Income from continuing operations for fiscal 2018 included activity for the period subsequent to the acquisitions of Gemini Technologies, Incorporated and Fish Tales, LLC.
+(b) Income from continuing operations for fiscal 2019 includes activity for the period subsequent to the acquisition of LaserLyte.
+Income from continuing operations for fiscal 2018 includes activity for the period subsequent to the acquisitions of Gemini Technologies, Incorporated and Fish Tales, LLC.
 Fiscal 2018 and 2017 includes activity for the period subsequent to the acquisitions of Taylor Brands, LLC, Crimson Trace, and UST in fiscal 2017.
 Fiscal 2018, 2017, 2016, and 2015 includes activity for the period subsequent to our TTPP and BTI acquisitions in fiscal 2015.
 See Note 2 - Acquisitions to the consolidated financial statements for further detail.